RedBeardLab/rediSQL/README.md

 A lot of possible functionality are not yet implemented, by now it is suppose to work on a single redis instance, in a future will be possible to distributed some functionality of the modules.

+## Need incentives

+I am not sure, myself, that this modules should exists at all, if you find utility or potential in this little module please star the project or open issues requiring functionality.